 The click through rate refers to how many of your users actually click on the paywall and go to the subscription process.
 Optimizing in this area can be done in a variety of ways, but we’re going to focus on wording choice and making your paywall more dynamic.

-Medium’s paywall is personalized to include the registered user’s name (the site employs a register wall before the paywall) which draws our eyes to the wall and makes us feel that we’re being directly addressed by the company.
+Medium’s paywall, on the other hand, is personalized to include the registered user’s name (the site employs a registration wall before the paywall) which draws our eyes to the wall and makes us feel that we’re being directly addressed by the company.

 What is a dynamic paywall?

-The way that you segment your audience can be anything that matches your strategy and business model, but let’s look at 3 commonly employed examples: segment your audience based on content-type, device or location.
+The way that you segment your audience can be anything that matches your strategy and business model, but let’s look at 3 commonly employed examples: segment your audience based on content-type, location or level of engagement.

 This involves grouping your audience based on the type of content that a user is reading when faced with the wall.
 This is often employed by publishers using a freemium paywall model which splits their content into free vs premium (find out more about paywall types here).
 In this instance, the scenario for a user on ‘free’ content wouldn’t involve a paywall, whereas the ‘premium’ articles scenario would.

-Alternatively, for a hard paywall model, you could decide to employ a different scenario depending on the content topic.
+Alternatively, for a hard paywall model, you could decide to employ a different scenario depending on the topic.
 A user trying to access an article discussing business would therefore be shown a different paywall than a user wanting to read a sports article.
-The example below, from Poool's paywall platform, shows (in the green text) that users in the ‘Business’ context will be shown appearance 1 whilst those in the ‘Sport’ context will be shown appearance 2.
+The example below shows (in the green text) that users in the ‘Business’ context will be shown appearance 1 whilst those in the ‘Sport’ context will be shown appearance 2.

 This is a very useful context, especially for content producers who have an international reach.
 Even the very simple alteration of currency can make an important difference for your user.

-We can see below that The Financial Times, despite being a British publisher, adapts the currency to Euro when the user’s location is within the Eurozone.
+We can see below that The Financial Times.
+Despite being a British publisher, they adapt the currency to Euro when the user’s location is within the Eurozone.

 Actionable advice: personalization is becoming increasingly important; it’s now an expectation of users online, rather than something that makes you stand out from the crowd.
 That said, the way that you utilize a dynamic wall can make a huge difference for a user and finalize their decision to subscribe to you over a competitor.
 We’d recommend trying out some of the segmentation factors above, but also experimenting with custom segmentations (that can be defined in the Poool Dashboard) as this allows you to customize the dynamic wall to match your business goals and strategy.
-A/B test with different contexts, as well as within different contexts (e.g. test two appearances within the same group).
+And of course, continuously A/B test with different audience segments (e.g. location vs device) as well as within different contexts (e.g. test two appearances within the same group).

 Finally, even if you choose not to employ your wall dynamically, ensure that you have a mobile friendly version that is adapted to the device throughout the funnel (not just at the paywall stage).